Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 soot tongue,

-The cow cuts the grass,
+The cow is cutting the grass,

-Right under the spine.
-(Mower)
+Right down to the spine.
+(Haymower)

 Behind the iron horse

-The box stretches with grain,
+The box is filled with grain,

 Through the holey bottom